 What if I choose the wrong subjects?

 By the time you come to enrol with us, you will have had your interview and discussed some options with the Tutor who interviewed you.
-You will also have received your GCSE results and had the chance to do plenty of research into what subjects you’d like to take, plus, you will have attended our Taster Days at the start of July to try out your choice of courses.
+You will also have received your GCSE results and had the chance to do plenty of research into what subjects you’d like to take, plus, you will have attended our Taster Days in February/March to try out your choice of courses.
 At enrolment, you’ll have an in-depth discussion with our Tutors again and then make your final decisions, so if you’re not confident of your choices, you’ll have all the time you need on Enrolment Day to speak to our expert staff who can give guidance and advice.
 By the end of the enrolment session, you should feel ready and raring to start on courses that are best suited for your individual journey.
 Importantly too, all the way through College, you’ll have our specialist support through your personally assigned Tutor and your subject teachers to help you along your way.